edibotopic/edibotopic-website/content/notes/_reading.md

 outdate_warn = false
 +++

-Beginning in Summer 2024, I'm trying to log what I've been reading.
+Beginning in Summer 2024, I've been trying to log what I've been reading.

 | Title                            | Author                 | Topic       | Pages |  Started | Finished |
 | -------------------------------- | ---------------------- | ----------- | ----- | -------- | -------- |